siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 U=u^2,\qquad u\ge0.
 $$

 Second, it proves basic facts about them.
-In particular, it proves that adding two ultrareals gives another ultrareal.
-Only after that closure result is established does the book use the definition to write the sum in square-form:
+In particular, it proves that the term-type-aware sum of two ultrareals is another ultrareal.
+The same operation
+$+(\cdot,\cdot)$ is read through the terms supplied to it: lower-case terms add as inner states, while upper-case ultrareals return the square-form determined by those inner states:

 $$
 U+V=(u+v)^2.
 $$

 Third, the book keeps algebraic assumptions explicit.
-Ultrareals may be commutative and associative in certain cases, but those laws are not requirements from the beginning.
-The aim is to model the arithmetic aspect of reality, where relation can matter.
+Commutativity, associativity, and distributivity may be used when the arithmetic of the particular case supplies them.
+They are not imposed as extra requirements before the relevant terms have been specified.
 When the relevant inner product distributes, the square can be expanded:

 $$